PDMLab/docker-compose/docs/README.md

 We're using [conventional commits](https://www.conventionalcommits.org), so please use it for your commits as well.

-Also please add tests and make sure to run `npm run eslint`.
+Also please add tests and make sure to run `yarn lint`.

 ### Slack